ExpeditionSTEM/2019SpaceAppsTrophy/README.md

 CUSTOM:

 Custom Printed Circuit Board (PCB) - Designed by Andrew Denio.
-Produced by JLCPCB.com
+Produced by JLCPCB.com  See "EAGLE" folder for files.

 FROM ADAFRUIT: